Megatron: Voice actors

 Megatron is often voiced by Frank Welker, who originally voiced the G1 character, and while Hugo Weaving was chosen to voice Megatron in the first three live-action films, Welker voiced Megatron once again in supporting media and eventually inherited the role in 2017's Transformers: The Last Knight.
 He would later reprise his role as Megatron for the series Transformers: Prime.
+Eventually, to honor the 40th Anniversary of the Transformers, with the second animated feature film, since 1986's Transformers: The Movie, actor Brian Tyree Henry landed the role of D-16 later turned into Megatron in the 2024's Transformers One.

 The second most consistent voice actor may be David Kaye, who originally voiced the Beast Wars Predacon leader and an alternate version of the Decepticon leader in the Unicron Trilogy.

-A number of other voice actors have voiced versions of Megatron such as Garry Chalk, Daniel Riordan, Corey Burton, and Fred Tatasciore, in Beast Wars as the original Megatron, Transformers: Robots in Disguise, Transformers Animated, and Transformers: War for Cybertron and the Transformers: Dark of the Moon video game, respectively.
+A number of other voice actors have voiced versions of Megatron such as Garry Chalk, Daniel Riordan, Corey Burton, Fred Tatasciore, Jason Marnocha, Marc Thompson, and Rory McCann, in Beast Wars as the original Megatron, Transformers: Robots in Disguise, Transformers: Animated, Transformers: Cyberverse, the Transformers: War for Cybertron and the Transformers: Dark of the Moon video game, and Transformers: EarthSpark, respectively.